ARSINOE-project/data-management-service/docs/source/index.rst

    Creates a new dataset in the Data Catalogue.
 (A dataset is a collection of resources)

    :requestheader Authorization: `API token`
-   :<json string title: The title of the dataset :<json string name: The name of the dataset
+   :<json string title: The title of the dataset.
-      (This will be used to create the url of the dataset within the catalogue.
+   :<json string name: The name of the dataset (This will be used to create the url of the dataset within the catalogue.
 Use all lowercase letters and hyphens instead of spaces)
-   :<json string description: The description of the dataset (optional) :<json string license_id: The id of the license.
-See /list-licenses for available values (optional) :<json string publication_date: The publication date of the dataset (optional) :<json string author: The name of the dataset's author :<json string author_email: The author's email (optional) :<json string maintainer: The name of the dataset's maintainer (optional) :<json string maintainer_email: The email of the dataset's maintainer (optional) :<json string doi: The DOI of the dataset (optional) :<json string origin: The origin of the dataset.
+   :<json string description: The description of the dataset. (optional) :<json string license_id: The id of the license.
+See /list-licenses for available values. (optional) :<json string publication_date: The publication date of the dataset. (optional) :<json string author: The name of the dataset's author.
+   :<json string author_email: The author's email. (optional) :<json string maintainer: The name of the dataset's maintainer. (optional) :<json string maintainer_email: The email of the dataset's maintainer. (optional) :<json string doi: The DOI of the dataset. (optional) :<json string origin: The origin of the dataset.
 Can be one of: unknown, primary, secondary :<json string resource_type: The resource type of the dataset.
 Can be one of: model, software, sensor, observational, report, images, formulas, statistical
    :<json string dataset_type: The type of the dataset.
 Can be one of: textual, geospatial, satellite_images, tabular, video, scripts
    :<json string array tags: The tags of the dataset.
-An array of strings.
+An array of strings. (optional) :<json string case_stuy_id: The id of the owner case study.
+   :<json boolean private: Whether or not this is going to be a private dataset. (optional, defaults to false)

 **Example Request**